 Step #3 – The Closing

 Signing the contract will happen in front of a notary public.
 Just before that, the remaining amount of money should be deposited.
 With the certificate and the signature of the contract, the amount is transferred to the seller and the property to the buyer.
 Most often the buyer pays the closing costs including taxes acquisition, notary fees, and other expenses.
-This is somewhere between 4-5% of the capital gain of the property, without forgetting the cost established by fideicomiso or corporation.
-Normally, the estimated value is less than the actual sale price.
+This is somewhere between 6.5-7.5% of the purchase price of the property and includes the administrative costs to set up your bank trust ‘fideicomiso’.

 A bank trust (fideicomiso) is a legal instrument issued by the Mexican Government that allows non-Mexican to acquire properties in the “Restricted Zone” (the limit of 62 miles from the border and 31 miles from the coast).